 J-1 Exchange Visitors who are eligible for and enroll in WashU benefits must select a plan that meets J-1 program requirements.
-Because WashU health insurance begins on the first day of the month, J-1 scholars who do not begin work on the first of the month must have or obtain short-term coverage meeting J-1 requirements.
-In addition, WashU does not provide repatriation and medical evacuation coverage for J-2 dependents of benefits-eligible J-1s.
-Coverage must be purchased separately as appropriate.
-In addition, WashU employee health plans do not provide repatriation and medical evacuation coverage for benefits-eligible J-1s or their dependents.
+Sign up for WashU benefits the first 30 days of beginning your employment.
+Coverage will start on your date of hire.
+In addition, WashU employee health plans do not provide repatriation and medical evacuation coverage for benefits-eligible J-1’s or their dependents.
 Supplemental coverage must be purchased separately through a WashU sponsored group plan administered by HTH Worldwide.
 Contact your hiring department for health insurance enrollment information.

 Not Eligible for WashU Benefits